cpacker/MemGPT/.github/ISSUE_TEMPLATE/bug_report.md

 **Local LLM details**

-If you are trying to run MemGPT with local LLMs, please provide the following information:
+If you are trying to run Letta with local LLMs, please provide the following information:

 - [ ] The exact model you're trying to use (e.g. `dolphin-2.1-mistral-7b.Q6_K.gguf`)
 - [ ] The local LLM backend you are using (web UI?
 LM Studio?)